kubevirt/user-guide/docs/virtual_machines/tekton_tasks.md

 #### Wait for Virtual Machine Instance Status
 - wait-for-vmi-status - Waits for a VMI to be running.

+#### Modify Windows iso
+- modify-windows-iso-file - modifies windows iso (replaces prompt bootloader with no-prompt bootloader) and replaces original iso in PVC with updated one.
+This helps with automated installation of Windows in EFI boot mode.
+By default Windows in EFI boot mode uses a prompt bootloader, which will not continue with the boot process until a key is pressed.
+By replacing it with the non-prompt bootloader no key press is required to boot into the Windows installer.

 ### Example pipeline
 All these tasks can be used for creating [pipelines](https://github.com/tektoncd/pipeline/blob/main/docs/pipelines.md).
 TTO is creating multiple example pipelines, e.g.:

-- [Windows 10 installer](https://github.com/kubevirt/tekton-tasks-operator/blob/main/data/tekton-pipelines/okd/windows10-installer.yaml) - Pipeline will prepare a template and Windows 10 datavolume vith virtio drivers installed.
+- [Windows bios installer](https://github.com/kubevirt/tekton-tasks-operator/blob/main/data/tekton-pipelines/okd/windows-bios-installer.yaml) - Pipeline will prepare a template and Windows datavolume vith virtio drivers installed.
 User has to provide a link to working Windows 10 iso file.
-More informations about pipeline can be found [here](https://github.com/kubevirt/kubevirt-tekton-tasks/tree/main/examples/pipelines/windows10-installer)
+Pipeline is suitable for Windows versions, which uses bios.
+More informations about pipeline can be found [here](https://github.com/kubevirt/kubevirt-tekton-tasks/tree/main/examples/pipelines/windows-bios-installer)

+- [Windows efi installer](https://github.com/kubevirt/tekton-tasks-operator/blob/main/data/tekton-pipelines/okd/windows-efi-installer.yaml) - Pipeline will prepare a template and Windows 11/2k22 datavolume vith virtio drivers installed.
+User has to provide a link to working Windows 11/2k22 iso file.
+Pipeline is suitable for Windows versions, which requires EFI (e.g. Windows 11/2k22).
+More informations about pipeline can be found [here](https://github.com/kubevirt/kubevirt-tekton-tasks/tree/main/examples/pipelines/windows-efi-installer)

-- [Windows 10 customize](https://github.com/kubevirt/tekton-tasks-operator/blob/main/data/tekton-pipelines/okd/windows10-customize.yaml) - Pipeline will install sql server in windows 10 VM.
-More informations about pipeline can be found [here](https://github.com/kubevirt/kubevirt-tekton-tasks/tree/main/examples/pipelines/windows10-customize)
+- [Windows customize](https://github.com/kubevirt/tekton-tasks-operator/blob/main/data/tekton-pipelines/okd/windows-customize.yaml) - Pipeline will install sql server or vs code in windows VM.
+More informations about pipeline can be found [here](https://github.com/kubevirt/kubevirt-tekton-tasks/tree/main/examples/pipelines/windows-customize)